Datamine/Archive-Tweets/README.md

 `$ python -W ignore TwitterTool.py --archive --delete --posted`

-The software then creates a folder, `Archive-Liked-Tweets` or `Archive-Personal-Tweets`, depending on whether you selected `--liked` or `--posted`, respecitvely, and within that, creates a new folder for every tweet, with the path name given by the timestamp of the tweet's publication and the tweet's unique identifier.
+The software then creates a folder, `Archive-Liked-Tweets` or `Archive-Personal-Tweets`, depending on whether you selected `--liked` or `--posted`, respectively, and within that, creates a new folder for every tweet, with the path name given by the timestamp of the tweet's publication and the tweet's unique identifier.
 Within every tweet's folder is the pretty-printed `.json` object representing the tweet, as well as any attached media files, if the option to download them was selected.